eNMS-automation/eNMS/docs/inventory/pools.rst

    :alt: Manual definition of a pool
    :align: center

-.. note:: Pools with manually selected objects need to have the 'Never Update' checkbox selected.
+.. note:: Pools with manually selected objects need to have the 'Manually Defined' checkbox selected.
   This prevents manually selected pools from being re-calculated based on pool criteria.
   If the user wants to run against a pool that has some criteria specified as well as some manually specified devices, it is advised to have 2 pools-one with the criteria